 The FlexiSpot Theodore’s design is unique.
 Next to the quintessential utilitarian standing desk design of two legs, a desktop and a hand controller, this desk stands apart.
 It’s a thick desktop covered in walnut veneer with decorative moulding around the edge.
 Some might not like it, but some will love it.
 It got mostly positive reviews for appearance around the office as we were reviewing it.

-iMovR’s Captain’s Desk is the only other similarly-styled desk we’ve reviewed but that’s a piece of solid-wood designer furniture that’s in a very different price range) but the closest comparison is undoubtedly the FlexiSpot Esben.
+We’ve reviewed a few other similarly-styled desks like the iMovR’s Captain’s Desk (a piece of solid-wood designer furniture that’s in a very different price range) but the closest comparison is undoubtedly the FlexiSpot Esben.
 The Esben has more utilitarian looks but comes with two drawers.
 While the Theodore doesn’t quite get our ergonomic senses tingling (or our pirate puns pumping) like the design of the Captain’s Desk does, it does make you look and think twice.

 Despite the snappy appearance, look closely at the FlexiSpot Theodore and you’re reminded it is indeed a budget standing desk.
 The drawer face on our review unit wasn’t fully attached to the drawer body and the moulding isn’t perfectly straight all the way around.
 Also, the desktop is made of particleboard so liquid spills will always be a concern.